fasrc/User_Codes/Parallel_Computing/OpenMP/Example2/README.md

 ### Purpose:

-Program generates a random matrix and diagonalize it.
+Program generates a random matrix and calculates its eigen values.
 Uses OpenMP to generate the matrix and threaded version of MKL diagonalize it.

 ### Contents: